A reduced-cost third-order algebraic diagrammatic construction based on state-specific frozen natural orbitals: Application to the electron-attachment problem: Computational Details

 \section{Computational Details}

 The SS-FNO-EA-ADC(3) method is implemented in BAGH,~\cite{duttaBAGHQuantumChemistry2025}, our in-house quantum chemistry software package.
-BAGH is primarily written in Python, with computationally expensive parts optimized using Cython and Fortran.
+BAGH is primarily written in Python, with computationally intensive components optimized using Cython and Fortran.
 BAGH is currently integrated with four external packages for the generation of integrals, namely, PySCF~\cite{sunLibcintEfficientGeneral2015,sunPySCFPythonbasedSimulations2018,sunRecentDevelopmentsPySCF2020}, GAMESS-US~\cite{barcaRecentDevelopmentsGeneral2020}, DIRAC~\cite{bastDIRACProgramAtomic2023} and socutils~\cite{wangXubwaSocutils2025}.
-The implementation of the SS-FNO-EA-ADC(3) method presented in this manuscript utilizes the PySCF interface for integral generation.
-The steps involved in the SS-FNO-EA-ADC(3) method are as the followings: \begin{enumerate} \item After a successful SCF convergence, the three-centered two-electron integrals $(P|ij)$, $(P|ab)$ and $(P|ia)$ are formed. \item MP2 calculation is performed in the canonical basis, and the one-particle reduced density $\left(\mathbf{D}_{ab}^{MP2}\right)$ is formed in the canonical basis. \item EA-ADC(2) calculation is performed in the canonical basis. \item Looping over each root: \begin{enumerate} \item The virtual-virtual block of the EA-ADC(2) reduced density $\left(\mathbf{D}_{ab}^{EA-ADC(2)}\right)$ for the respective root is formed. \item EA-ADC(2) reduced density is added to MP2 one-particle reduced density to form state-specific reduced density. \item The state-specific reduced density is diagonalized, and the natural orbitals are sorted based on occupancies. \item The virtual natural orbitals having occupancies lower than the SS-FNO threshold are dropped off for further calculations. \item EA-ADC(2) and EA-ADC(3) calculations are performed in the truncated natural orbital basis and the corresponding truncated NAF basis. \item A perturbative correction taking the difference of the canonical and the truncated EA-ADC(2) results is added to the EA-ADC(3) result. \end{enumerate} \end{enumerate} A schematic diagram on the algorithm of the SS-FNO-EA-ADC(3) method is presented in FIG.~\ref{fig:algorithm}
+The implementation of SS-FNO-EA-ADC(3) described in this work uses the PySCF interface for integral generation.
+The steps involved in the SS-FNO-EA-ADC(3) method are as follows: \begin{enumerate} \item After a successful SCF convergence, the three-centered two-electron integrals $(P|ij)$, $(P|ab)$ and $(P|ia)$ are generated. \item An MP2 calculation is performed in the canonical basis, and the one-particle reduced density $\left(\mathbf{D}_{ab}^{MP2}\right)$ is constructed. \item An EA-ADC(2) calculation is performed in the canonical basis. \item The following steps are performed for each root: \begin{enumerate} \item The virtual-virtual block of the EA-ADC(2) reduced density $\left(\mathbf{D}_{ab}^{EA-ADC(2)}\right)$ is constructed for the corresponding root. \item The EA-ADC(2) reduced density matrix is added to the MP2 reduced density matrix to form the state-specific density matrix. \item The state-specific density matrix is diagonalized, and the resulting natural orbitals are sorted according to their occupation numbers. \item Virtual natural orbitals with occupation numbers below the SS-FNO threshold are discarded. \item EA-ADC(2) and EA-ADC(3) calculations are then performed in the truncated natural orbital basis and the corresponding truncated NAF basis. \item A perturbative correction, defined as the difference between the canonical and truncated EA-ADC(2) results, is added to the EA-ADC(3) energy. \end{enumerate} \end{enumerate} A schematic diagram of the SS-FNO-EA-ADC(3) algorithm is shown in FIG.~\ref{fig:algorithm}.

 All calculations in this work are performed using the density-fitting approximation.
-Core electrons are kept frozen for all calculations.
+Core electrons were kept frozen for all calculations.